Small Personal Loans in Australia: Your 2026 Guide

 - Multiple recent credit applications

-- Borrow only what you need and can comfortably repay
+- Borrowing only what is needed and manageable to repay

-- Review your budget so repayments fit alongside essentials
+- Reviewing their budget to ensure repayments fit alongside essential expenses

-- Avoid making multiple applications in a short time
+- Avoiding multiple credit applications within a short period

 Interest rates